 U.S. Foundation giving reaches an estimated $50.9 billion in 2012

 News release Even through a period of unpredictability in the national and global economic and political environment, domestic foundation giving has continued to grow at a moderate pace.
-According to Key […]
+According to Key Facts on U.S. Foundations, the Foundation Center‘s new annual research study, […]

 Foundation Fair creates networking opportunities for local nonprofits and statewide grant-makers